-Fullmetal Alchemist Brotherhood turns 10 years old this year!
-To commemorate the anime’s 10th year anniversary, we have listed the show’s top 20 characters based on their personality and complexity, as well as their contribution to the story.
+Fullmetal Alchemist Brotherhood final episode was aired in July 2010!
+To commemorate the anime’s finale’s 10th year anniversary, we have listed the show’s top 20 characters based on their personality and complexity, as well as their contribution to the story.

 Fullmetal Alchemist has a fantastic array of characters, so having to limit this list to 20 characters was somewhat of a challenge because not everyone could be included (sorry, Kimblee.
 Maybe next time).